one-ware/one-ware.com/docs/one-ai/01-get-started.md

 - You can use the **Spectrogram Generator** to convert audio or time series data to images.

 #### Dataset Import
-When you press the **Import Dataset** button, the following window opens:
+When you press the **Import Existing Dataset** button, the following window opens:

 ![Dataset Import](/img/ai/one_ai_plugin/dataset_import.png)